Walk 46: Whilton & Long Buckby Circular

 Head out of the gate & into the main street turning right up the hill…

-34. Whilton‘s a gorgeous little village & really well looked after.
-As we walk up the hill there’s some beautiful properties which at this time of year look even better with all the flowers growing…
+33. Whilton‘s a gorgeous little village & really well looked after.
+As you walk up the hill there’s some beautiful properties which at this time of year look even better with all the flowers growing…

-…& now head diagonally right to another stile which leads us out onto the road which we cross & over yet another stile into a field which was being cut…
+Keep going diagonally right to another stile which leads out onto the road.
+Cross & over yet another stile into the field

-38. We head diagonally left & over a stile into a very long meadow & then head for the top left corner & out through an old metal gate…
+36. Now head diagonally left & over a stile into a very long meadow & walk towards the top left corner & out through an old metal gate…

-…& onto a hard track where we turn right & head down the hill with great views…
+Turn right & head down the hill along the track with great views…

-39. We’re now heading towards Muscott Mill & as we get nearer the sound of the M1 starts to become clear again.
+37. You’re now heading towards Muscott Gatehouse.
 At the junction take the right fork down a bridleway…

 Turn right across the front of the Mill

-41. Back into the woods now & shortly we arrive at the canal again, heading down the steps on the right hand side & turning right along the tow path…
+39. Back into the woods now & shortly you’ll arrive at the canal again.
+Walk down the steps on the right hand side & turn right along the tow path…

-42. We’re now going to follow the canal all the way back to Whilton Locks &, after the earlier traumas, it’s now good to back amongst the friendly bargers…
+40. You’re now going to follow the canal all the way back to Whilton Locks

 One more lock to go…

-…& at the next bridge we head up the path to the road & back to where we started
+…& at the next bridge head up the path to the road & back to where this walk started

-So that’s the end of our great, if not traumatic at times walk around a beautiful part of our county.
+So that’s the end of our great walk around a beautiful part of our county.
 This really is great walking country & the paths are pretty well maintained so thanks farmers!

 As we parked at the Garden Village we were gasping for a cuppa so visited their cafe (see the link)